Netanyahu's deadline to form government expires, rivals eyed

 Netanyahu, 71, has been in office since 2009 and also served for three years in the 1990s.
 He has been fighting to hold the helm through four inconclusive elections since 2019 and is on trial for criminal corruption charges he denies.

-Netanyahu's bloc of right-wing and Jewish religious parties failed to win a majority, but so did a camp aiming to oust him, which would have to include his right-wing rivals as well as traditional left-wing and centrist opponents.
+Rivlin might also see other party leaders during the day, should they ask to meet him, the spokesman said.
+Under law, he has three days to make his decision, which includes the option to ask parliament to name a candidate.

+There was also no guarantee that, after the conservative incumbent was unable to assemble a new coalition, a potential patchwork coalition of left-wing, centrist and rightist parties outside his caretaker government could bridge their differences and unseat him.

-Both sides have courted the support of parties representing Israel's around 20% Arab minority, potentially giving them say over a Cabinet for the first time in decades.
+Both sides have courted the support of parties representing Israel's about 20% Arab minority, potentially giving them say over a Cabinet for the first time in decades.

-Naftali Bennett, head of the ultranationalist Yamina party, has emerged as a kingmaker.
-Bennett, 49, has voiced a preference to join Netanyahu but said he would seek a partnership with the prime minister's opponents to avoid a fifth election as Israel reopens its economy following a swift COVID-19 vaccination rollout and grapples with the challenges of Iran's nuclear programme.

-A rotation deal in which Bennett and Lapid would alternate as prime minister has also been widely mooted.

-Much of the impasse stems from Netanyahu's legal troubles: Some prospective allies have pledged they would not serve under a prime minister who is on trial.
+Much of the impasse results from Netanyahu's legal troubles: Some prospective allies have pledged not to serve under a prime minister who is on trial.

-Should a new nominee tapped by Rivlin fail to put together a coalition within 28 days, the president can ask parliament to agree a candidate within three weeks.
-If it cannot, Israel will hold another election.

-"We are 60% headed toward another election and 40% toward a new government," Yoav Krakovsky, Kan public radio's political affairs correspondent, forecast in a morning broadcast.
+Failure to break the deadlock would lead to a new election, adding to political turmoil while Israel faces challenges from Iran's nuclear programme and pursues economic recovery after a swift rollout of COVID-19 vaccine.

+(Additional reporting by Maayan Lubell and Dan Williams; Editing by Clarence Fernandez)

 ((maayan.lubell@thomsonreuters.com))